kimtonyhyun/aux_analysis/docs/preprocessing.md

 09-Jul-2019 19:31:23: Temporally binning Trial 5 of 5...
 09-Jul-2019 19:31:23: Done!
 ```
 where the last parameter (8, in the above case) is the number of frames to be averaged.
 The function `bin_movie_in_time` then generates a new HDF5 file with `_tiN` appended to the name where N is the binning parameter.

-(Note: the console output of `bin_movie_in_time` reports that it's proceeding in units of "Trials", but this can be safely ignored.
+(Aside: the console output of `bin_movie_in_time` reports that it's proceeding in units of "Trials", but this can be safely ignored.
 The function was originally intended to bin trial-based recordings with non-imaging ITI periods---where it was important to bin frames only within the same trial.)

 __Important: Do not delete the original, non-time-binned movie.__ It is not possible to recover the full temporal resolution from the time-binned movie.